PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 }
 ```

+You can continue driving this out with TDD on your own, running the tests, exposing the next thing to implement, and testing again.

-To keep the post to the point, I won’t walk you through driving this out with TDD.
-However, eventually you’ll end up with a model factory and migration as follows:
+Eventually you’ll end up with a model factory and migration as follows:

 ```php
 // 'database/factories/PostFactory.php'